avtomat-hub/avtomat-hub.github.io/actions/actions.md

 permalink: /actions
 ---

-# A collection of EC2 actions
+# A collection of AWS actions